-I received this book for free from Publisher in exchange for an honest review.
+I received this book for free from Publisher for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.Monsoon Memories by Renita D'Silva

 Published by Bookouture on June 21, 2013

 Your Favorite Indie Bookstore* | Barnes & Noble* | Amazon Kindle*

 Synopsis from Goodreads:

 “English rain smelt and tasted of nothing at all.
 It had none of the fury, the passion of the monsoons.
 Instead, it was weak; half-hearted.”

 Exiled from her family in India for more than a decade, Shirin and her husband lead a comfortable but empty life in London.